htruong/ezpi4me/README.md

-- My personal thanks to [Don Bindner](http://dbindner.freeshell.org/) for chroot, ideas and linux discussions in general, [vnhacker](https://vnhacker.blogspot.com/) for encouragements, [bunnie](https://www.bunniestudios.com/) for advice and support.
+- My personal thanks to [Don Bindner](http://dbindner.freeshell.org/) for chroot, ideas and linux discussions in general, [vnhacker](https://vnhacker.blogspot.com/) for encouragements, [bunnie](https://www.bunniestudios.com/) for advice and support, [chrunchyjesus](https://github.com/chrunchyjesus) for proofreading and formatting the readme.

 Have fun!